Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: A basis of the space for

 \bdr A regular $k$-partition $I=\langle i_1,i_2,\dots i_q\rangle$ is called \emph{special} if $i_q<2(k+q-1)$. \edr

 It is easy to check that the quantity of the special $k$-partitions of length $q$ is equal to $\binom{q+k-1}{k-1}$.

-\bdr A regular $k$-partition is \emph{simple} if either it is special, or dense. \edr \bdr For any regular $k$-partition $I$, there exists a unique decomposition $I=I_1\sqcup I_2\sqcup\dots\sqcup I_s$, where $I_1,I_2,\dots,I_s$ are simple $k$-partitions of the maximal possible length.
+\bdr A regular $k$-partition is called \emph{simple} if it is either special, or dense. \edr \bdr For any regular $k$-partition $I$, there exists a unique decomposition ${I=I_1\sqcup I_2\sqcup\dots\sqcup I_s}$, where $I_1,I_2,\dots,I_s$ are simple $k$-partitions of the maximal possible length.
 This decomposition is called the \emph{canonical decomposition of $I$}.
 The partitions $I_1,I_2,\dots,I_s$ are called the \emph{simple components of $I$}.

 The minimal parts of the odd non-special simple components of $I$ are called the \emph{leading parts of $I$}.
 The quantity of them is denoted by $\ind_k(I)$. \edr

 For example, for $I=\langle 3,5,9,13,15,18\rangle$ and $k=1,2,3$, the canonical decompositions are